BJJ Buying Guide: Why You Need It

 - Itchy trouble with Ripstop trousers

-Another cheap Gi is Tatami Figtwear Nova, well known to BJJ beginners.
+Another cheap Gi is Tatami Fightwear Nova, well known to BJJ beginners.
 Tatami Nova offers cheap Gi with good quality.
 Suitable for fighting because of the pointed design, sometimes opponents sometimes pull your clothes so it is difficult for them to do that.
 Besides being sleek, the Gi is quite durable with its hybrid woven design. the fabric is not easy to stretch after washing, and the rubber material on the collar makes it durable.

 - 9 oz Poly Cotton Pants

 - White Belt for free

 Fuji BJJ Gi is fitted for training and competition for beginners.
 Worth the price, weighs 1.7 kg for A1 gi type.
 The material is soft and comfortable with a collar of rubber material. especially the collar is pointed and thick.

 - Fit design for BJJ with a pointed arm and a nice short jacket

 - Strong pants, very good reinforcements